Louise Homer: Early life and career

 Homer was born Louise Dilworth Beatty in Pittsburgh, Pennsylvania, on April 30, 1871.
 Her father, Reverend William Trimble Beatty, was a Presbyterian minister who founded Pennsylvania Female College (now Chatham University).
 Her father initially expressed concerns over his daughter's desired singing career for religious reasons, believing that such gifts were meant solely for worship within the church.
 However, Louise was eventually able to convince her father that she could employ her vocal gifts outside of the church without being in sin, at which point she was given permission to pursue a musical education.
 She began her vocal training in Philadelphia, but ultimately ended up in Boston.

 In Boston Homer met composer Sidney Homer whom she married in 1895.
 They remained married until her death more than five decades later and had six children together, including authors Joy Homer and Anne Homer, as well as Louise Homer, a soprano.
 Just months before her marriage, Homer made her stage debut in January 1895 in a vaudeville production at Keith's Opera House in Providence, Rhode Island.
 The following February she appeared at the Bijou Opera House in Boston in the vaudeville show Our Uncle Dudley in a cast which also included Broadway star Marie Cahill and silent film actor and director Frank Currier.
 While further honing her craft, she spent the next few years performing periodically at functions organized by members of the elite society of Boston.

 In 1898 Homer went to France to pursue studies in Paris with Fidèle König and Paul Lhérie.
-She made her professional operatic debut as Léonore in Donizetti's La favorite at Vichy in 1898.
+She made her professional operatic debut as Léonor in Donizetti's La favorite at Vichy in 1898.
 The following year she performed at the Royal Opera House in London before going to Brussels where she was engaged at the Théâtre Royal de la Monnaie for eight months.